 What is the weather like in Dublin in November?

 Dublin experiences cool and damp weather in November.
-Average temperatures range from 39 F to 50 F (4 C to 10 C), and rain is frequent with overcast skies.
-Daylight hours are short, with sunset around 4:30 PM.
+Average daytime temperatures in Dublin in November range from 48 F to 52 F (9 C to 11 C), and rain is frequent with overcast skies.
+Daylight hours are short, with sunset around 16:00.
 It’s a good idea to dress warmly in layers and bring a waterproof jacket and umbrella.

 What should I pack for a trip to Dublin in November?